-In addition, we are considering the possible sale of a significant portion of our timberland.
-If we cannot negotiate a wood fiber purchase agreement with the potential buyer or locate other sources of wood fiber at costs comparable to our current levels, our vulnerability to market price increases will increase.
+In addition, we have recently sold 260,000 acres of our timberland and have agreed to sell an additional 145,000 acres of our timberland.
+We have entered into a five year wood fiber supply agreement covering approximately 200,000 of the 260,000 acres of timberland we have sold.
+If, however, we cannot negotiate a wood fiber purchase agreement with the other buyers of this timberland or locate other sources of wood fiber at costs comparable to our current levels, our vulnerability to market price increases will increase.
 PCA spends approximately \$150 million annually for purchased wood fiber.
 If the price of all wood fiber purchased increased by 10%, our annual fiber cost would increase by about \$15 million.